coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

   * umount
   * blkid
   * lsblk
+* mount /dev/sdxx /dir
 * Mounted and mounting file systems
   * /etc/mtab, /etc/mtab -> /proc/mounts

+You have the following line in an /etc/fstab file:
+LABEL=HOME /home xfs defaults 0 0
+You want to enable fsck for this partition when the system deems it necessary.
+What change would you apply to this line to enable this?
+C. LABEL=HOME /home xfs defaults 0 1
+Enabling the last column would achieve this goal.

 ### 104.5 Manage file permissions and ownership
 * Description: Candidates should be able to control file access through the proper use of permissions and ownerships.